kaduxo/AI-Browser/README.md

 - [Tailwind CSS](https://tailwindcss.com/) - Utility-first CSS
 - [LM Studio](https://lmstudio.ai/) - Local LLM runtime

-Inspired by OpenAI's ChatGPT Atlas concept.

 ---

 **Note**: This application runs entirely locally and does not send data to external servers (except for web navigation).
 All AI processing happens through your local LM Studio instance.
+You can also connect it with your favorite API, i have test it with Anthropic API and it works well.

 Kaduxo Built with ❤️ for the AI community